mattmaynes2/aria/reports/final/0-Title/3-Acknowledgements.before.md

     <h2>Acknowledgements</h2>
     <br/>
     <p>
-        We would like to acknowledge our project supervisor Babak Esfandiari for his assistence throughout the course of this project.
+        We would like to acknowledge our project supervisor Babak Esfandiari for his assistance throughout the course of this project.
     </p>
     <br/>